-Each program is staffed by volunteer nurses, physicians, occupational therapists, physical therapists, social workers, medical students, former trauma patients and representatives of the Massachusetts Brain Injury Association.
+Each program is staffed by volunteer nurses, physicians, occupational therapists, physical therapists, social workers, medical students, former trauma patients and representatives of the Brain Injury Association of Massachusetts.

 During the day-long program, teens attend several lectures about driving risks, motor vehicle accidents and the traumatic, lifelong injuries that can result.
 Participants view a compelling video before touring the UMass Memorial Medical Center (including emergency, trauma and rehabilitation areas).
 A brain-injury survivor also addresses the teens to describe life after his/her accident.

 Our research suggests that recidivism rates for driving offenses for Teen RIDE participants appear to be approximately 7 percent, well below that of teens with similar offenses who have not participated in the UMass Memorial program.